BimalShukla/Neovim-Config/README.md

-This is a neovim configuration for personal use.
+NeoVIM configuration for personal use.

 Installation